weavolutionmage/drachenwald/offices/armoured-combat-marshal/index.md

 ---
 title: Kingdom earl marshal for armoured combat
-exerpt: "Full speed, full-contact combat in armour, with rattan weapons: aspiring to chivalry"
+excerpt: "Full speed, full-contact combat in armour, with rattan weapons: aspiring to chivalry"
 ---

 * [Drachenwald marshal's handbook for armoured combat]({{ site.baseurl }}{% link offices/armoured-combat-marshal/files/armour_marshal_handbook_8_1_2016.pdf %}), covering the armour requirements, basic skills to learn for authorisation, and supporting fighters on the field